 Glenna: At the 2010 Presentation Summit, I had a fellow attendee ask me to recreate a timeline template that she had lost when her hard drive crashed.
 Following fellow MVP Troy Chollar’s suggestion, I used the Pan Transition, and at her request, incorporated a wheel of time on the slides that allowed her to jump to any month she chose.
 The end result was a timeline that seamlessly moved forward and backward with a wheel that appeared to turn.

-I’ve posted a version of a timeline template here.
-Unfortunately the PowerPoint Web Apps embeds don’t display the new transitions so you need to open the file in PowerPoint 2010.
+I’ve posted a version of a timeline template here (link no longer works).
+Unfortunately, the PowerPoint Web Apps embeds don’t display the new transitions so you need to open the file in PowerPoint 2010.

 Note from Geetesh: The embeds you see on this page are from YouTube.